Outdoor Adventure Tour

 Breakfast at H&H Soul Food

-This sixteen acre park is listed as one of the nation’s oldest parks.
+This 16-acre park is listed as one of the nation’s oldest parks.
 Rotating art exhibits mingle with trees and blooms to create a space for all.
-You can sit and enjoy the atmosphere as you listen to the water coming out of the focal point fountain, run along the perimeter trail or bring your tennis racquet for a game.
+You can sit and enjoy the atmosphere as you listen to the water coming out of the focal point fountain, run along the perimeter trail or bring your tennis racket for a game.
 On Wednesday afternoons, the Mulberry Market lines the sidewalk as local vendors sell food and artisan goods each week.
 (Give 1-2 hours).